tomcoomer/firebase-stock-control-query-issue/README.md

 This repo contains the sample data, security rules and queries being used to recreate the server side security inconsistency issue

-The error occurs when trying to read the locstions list from the record "user2", while authenticated as the user with user ID "user1".
+The error occurs when trying to read the locstions list from the record "user2", while authenticated as the user with user ID "user1" and should return LocationA and LocationB.